Wahomethegeek/MyApplication/README.md

 # MyApplication
-Trying to make text, buttons and edit buttons in kotlin
+Learning to make android apps using  xml in kotlin